ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 Why creating this shader?
 -------------------
-I need to render lots of small lens flares in URP for mobile(Gameplay enemy attack signals, battle vfx, enviroment light source like lamps...), and seems that URP doesn't have any official lens flare support, so I write a new shader for this task, where this shader's performance is as fast as possible, also generic enough for anyone to easily reuse this shader in their own project.
+I need to render lots of small lens flares in URP for mobile(Gameplay enemy attack signals, battle vfx, enviroment light source like lamps...), and seems that URP doesn't have any official lens flare support, so I write a new shader for this task.
+This shader's render cost is as low as possible(almost impossible to improve it more), also generic enough for anyone to easily reuse this shader in their own project.

 How to use this shader in my URP project?
 -------------------